 - 7.1 The Council pays its Chief Officers a spot salary.
 There is no element of performance pay nor are any bonuses paid.
 No overtime is paid to Chief Officers.
-There are no lease car arrangements. - 7.2 The Chief Operating Officer receives a temporary honoraria payment of £22,750 in recognition of undertaking the interim Chief Executive role. - 7.3 The Finance Director receives a temporary honoraria payment of £10,700 in recognition of taking on the Chief Financial Officer (Section 151) role. - 7.4 The Director, Law and Governance (Monitoring Officer) receives a temporary honoraria payment of £25,008 for undertaking the role of Deputy Chief Executive. - 7.5 No other additional payments are made.
+There are no lease car arrangements. - 7.2 Due to the resignation of the Chief Executive in December 2021, the Managing Director has taken on the role of Interim Chief Executive and receives a temporary honoraria payment of £20,000 per annum paid monthly. - 7.3 The Strategic Director, Law and Governance (Monitoring Officer) receives a temporary honoraria payment of £13,000 for undertaking the role of Interim Deputy Chief Executive during this period. - 7.4 No other additional payments are made.